adbjo/mattermost-webapp/report.md

 Adam: 3 hours

-Same as Gabriel.
+- Same as Gabriel.
-Also went over the contributor guidelines over at [mattermost](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
-And
+- Went over the contributor guidelines over at [mattermost](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/), and examined issues and pull request already on the repo to understand their practices and conventions.

 4. configuration and setup;